AhmetGurdal/DaVinci-Encrypt-and-Decrypt-/README.md

 #Git Update
 # DaVinci-Encrypt-and-Decrypt-
 Not in Qt Version
-U can encrypt your texts with your own key on terminal C for Crypt D for Decrypt
+you can encrypt your texts with your own key on terminal 'c' for Crypt 'd' for Decrypt